Updated on February 10th, 2021

 Once you’ve determined your electric fence’s location, figure out the layout (i.e., the spacing between posts) to determine the number of fence posts you’ll need.

-The ground rod in the image above is not deep enough in the ground.
-We had to add 2 more rods to get the proper voltage in the system.
+The ground rod in the image below is not deep enough in the ground.
+We had to add 2 more rods to get adequate voltage in the system.

 The type of fence post you select may depend on whether your fence is permanent or temporary.